Methodology

 Bank accounts are the foundation of all your transactions and liquid savings.
 To make sure your finances are in a good spot, it's a good idea to start with at least one bank account first.

-Best savings account Canada: KOHO Earn Interest
+Best savings account Canada: EQ Bank Personal Account

 When it comes to finding the best high interest savings account, it can be easy to focus entirely on the interest rate.
 After all, that's how your hard-earned savings steadily grow, right?